alicehua11/W251_Containers_Kubernetes_Edge/README.md

 3. Write codes for the face detector, the logger and forwarder and the processor components.
 They are going to be similar to each other since they're using a MQTT python module (paho-client) to subscribe and publish messages.
 4. Write scripts to automate the docker image building process and Kubernetes deployments.
 5. The firing order is: bring up from the cloud side, broker, processor, then edge side, forwarder, logger and finally detector.
-* Importance: for this application, aside from Ingress and Load Balancers which were not used here, I used a fixed NodePort to get the external Kubernetes network on edge to connect another Kubernetes network on the cloud.
+* Importance: for this application, aside from Ingress and Load Balancers which were not used here, I used a fixed NodePort that was exposed on the cloud to get the external Kubernetes network on edge to connect another Kubernetes network on the cloud.
 The command lives in the ``deploy_script.sh``

 ### Example Images
 - Ny S3 bucket: https://alicehua-w251-hw3.s3.amazonaws.com/